Essential Project Management Skills for 2018

 As we suggested in the introduction, a present-day project manager needs to first get the hang of the project management software their company is using and then master various other project-vital methodologies.
 Luckily, most of these platforms are fairly simple to use and master.
 We are mostly talking about tools such as Microsoft Project or Asana, although there are many other tools that are also in play.
 This knowledge will help you map out talent resources and keep everyone up to speed through the official channels of the project.

 Finally, in order to command respect, resolve problems and inspire people you need to be a leader.
-Although it is true that some people are born with natural charisma, true leadership is a skill and like every skill, it can be taught and learned.
+Although it is true that some people are born with natural charisma, true leadership is a skill and like every skill.
 One of the ways to achieve this is to lead by example; however, it is highly unlikely that you will be as proficient in every skill necessary for the project’s completion.